-The UMass Boston program is committed to a philosophy of social justice and inclusion compatible with the mission of the College of Education and Human Development at UMass Boston.
+The School Psychology Program is committed to a philosophy of social justice and inclusion compatible with the mission of the College of Education and Human Development at UMass Boston.

-The School Psychology Program consists of approximately 90 students with about 30 students admitted each fall into both the Education Specialist (EdS) and Master of Education/Education Specialist (MEd/EdS) programs.
+The School Psychology Program consists of approximately 50 students with about 18 students admitted each fall into either the Master of Education (MEd) or the Education Specialist (EdS) level of the program.
 Admission is competitive since far more candidates apply than can be admitted.
-The faculty makes a concerted effort to attract and recruit a student body that reflects diversity in terms of race/ethnicity, gender, socio-economic backgrounds, and ability.
+The faculty make a concerted effort to attract and recruit a student body that reflects diversity in terms of race/ethnicity, gender, socio-economic background, and ability.
 Many students are already professionals in related fields of mental health services when they enter the School Psychology Program.
-As service providers, they bring an array of background and experiences that enrich classroom discussions and activities.
+As service providers, they bring an array of backgrounds and experiences that enrich classroom discussions and activities.

 Licensure and Certification

 The school psychology program (encompassing both the MEd and EdS levels) has full accreditation approval from both the Commonwealth of Massachusetts Department of Elementary and Secondary Education (DESE) and the National Association of School Psychologists (NASP).
 Both levels of the program have learning outcomes organized to meet the training standards of these accrediting agencies.
 Students are expected to demonstrate competency in the NASP 2010 domains of school psychology training and practice.
 Graduates satisfy the Coursework, Internship, and Examination requirements to become Nationally Certified School Psychologists (NCSP).
 At graduation they are also eligible for licensure as school psychologists by DESE.
 With additional work experience, program graduates are eligible for licensure as educational psychologists by the Massachusetts Allied Mental Health Professions.
 One or both of these credentials make program graduates eligible for licensure or certification as school psychologists in many other states as well.